Dridge/fantasy-award-assistant/README.md

 ## Development

 This is a React web app.
+Currently, it is only working with node v16.

+If unsure see node, nvm and npm docs, but try `nvm install 16 && nvm use 16`

 - Start it up by running `npm start`.
 - Build with `npm run build`